Govt to 'defend' its case legally if Cairn's seizure plan proceeds

-New Delhi, May 16 (IANS) Amid reports of identification of Indian assets overseas worth $70 billion by UK's Cairn for potential seizure, informed sources in the government said that the Centre is well aware of its legal rights and will defend its case in courts if such proceedings materialise.
+New Delhi: Amid reports of identification of Indian assets overseas worth $70 billion by UK's Cairn for potential seizure, informed sources in the government said that the Centre is well aware of its legal rights and will defend its case in courts if such proceedings materialise.

 The assets identified by the energy major range from Air India's planes to vessels belonging to the Shipping Corporation of India, according to reports.